identw/werf/docs/pages/configuration/stapel_image/docker_directive.md

     <span class="na">HEALTHCHECK</span><span class="pi">:</span> <span class="s">&lt;healthcheck&gt;</span></code></pre></div></div>
 ---

-[Dockerfile instructions](https://docs.docker.com/engine/reference/builder/) can be divided into two groups: build-time instructions and other instructions that effect on an image manifest.
+[Dockerfile instructions](https://docs.docker.com/engine/reference/builder/) can be divided into two groups: build-time instructions and instructions that affect an image manifest.
 Build-time instructions do not make sense in a werf build process.
-Therefore, werf supports only following instructions:
+Since werf builder uses custom syntax to describe the assembly process, only the following Dockerfile instructions from the second group are supported:

-* `USER` to set the user and the group to use when running the image (read more [here](https://docs.docker.com/engine/reference/builder/#user)).
+* `USER` sets the user and the group to use when running the image (read [more](https://docs.docker.com/engine/reference/builder/#user)).
-* `WORKDIR` to set the working directory (read more [here](https://docs.docker.com/engine/reference/builder/#workdir)).
+* `WORKDIR` sets the working directory (read [more](https://docs.docker.com/engine/reference/builder/#workdir)).
-* `VOLUME` to add mount point (read more [here](https://docs.docker.com/engine/reference/builder/#volume)).
+* `VOLUME` adds a mount point (read [more](https://docs.docker.com/engine/reference/builder/#volume)).
-* `ENV` to set the environment variable (read more [here](https://docs.docker.com/engine/reference/builder/#env)).
+* `ENV` sets the environment variable (read [more](https://docs.docker.com/engine/reference/builder/#env)).
-* `LABEL` to add metadata to an image (read more [here](https://docs.docker.com/engine/reference/builder/#label)).
+* `LABEL` adds metadata to an image (read [more](https://docs.docker.com/engine/reference/builder/#label)).
-* `EXPOSE` to inform Docker that the container listens on the specified network ports at runtime (read more [here](https://docs.docker.com/engine/reference/builder/#expose))
+* `EXPOSE` informs Docker that the container listens on the specified network ports at runtime (read [more](https://docs.docker.com/engine/reference/builder/#expose))
-* `ENTRYPOINT` to configure a container that will run as an executable (read more [here](https://docs.docker.com/engine/reference/builder/#entrypoint)).
+* `ENTRYPOINT` helps to configure a container that will run as an executable (read [more](https://docs.docker.com/engine/reference/builder/#entrypoint)).
-* `CMD` to provide default arguments for the `ENTRYPOINT` to configure a container that will run as an executable (read more [here](https://docs.docker.com/engine/reference/builder/#cmd)).
+* `CMD` provides default arguments for the `ENTRYPOINT` to configure a container that will run as an executable (read [more](https://docs.docker.com/engine/reference/builder/#cmd)).
-* `HEALTHCHECK` to tell Docker how to test a container to check that it is still working (read more [here](https://docs.docker.com/engine/reference/builder/#healthcheck))
+* `HEALTHCHECK` tells Docker how to test a container to check that it is still working (read [more](https://docs.docker.com/engine/reference/builder/#healthcheck))

-These instructions can be specified in the `docker` config directive.
+You can specify the above instructions in the `docker` config directive.

 Here is an example of using docker instructions: